 Rodzinski did even more.
 In January 1947, he wrote a letter to his colleagues of other major American orchestras (Koussevitsky, Monteux, Szell, Golschmann, Mitropoulos, Dorati…) to suggest that they invite Istomin: “For the past two years, the young pianist, EUGENE ISTOMIN, has played with the Philharmonic-Symphony Orchestra.
 He has a great talent.
 I think so highly of him that I have recommended to our Board of Directors, his re-engagement for the next season.
 Because I know you are always looking for the best soloists to appear with your own orchestra, I recommend him also to you – and very highly indeed.
 You will find him excellent to work with, a fine artist of mature attainment, although very young in years.”
 It was a striking proof of Rodzinski’s confidence in Istomin’s talent, and a demonstration of generosity worthy of Rodzinski’s greatness of soul.

 His departure caused many protests and even made the cover of Time Magazine.
 The Chicago Symphony, which had been keen to hire him for a long time, immediately offered him the position of musical director but an unforgiving Judson schemed to prevent his contract with Chicago from being renewed.
 Rodzinski was deeply affected, both physically and morally.
 He pursued a career as a guest conductor, mainly in Europe, but died prematurely in 1958.
-Istomin was affected by this drama.
-It helped to convince him that the absolute power held by managers over musicians was absurd and cruel.
+Istomin was markedly affected by this drama which contributed towards convincing him that the absolute power held by managers over musicians was absurd and cruel.
 Thirty years later, he was still revolted and repeated incredulously: “Rodzinski was shattered by those people!”

 1943, November 21.
 Carnegie Hall.
 Brahms, Concerto No. 2.
 New York Philharmonic.
 Recorded concert.